Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-Indoor gardening can best be described as completely overcoming the lack of natural space by creating an artificial garden environment inside your house.
-It is beneficial for those living in homes or apartments where there is no room to garden.
+Indoor gardening is best described as overcoming a lack of natural space by creating an artificial garden environment in your home.
+It is beneficial for those living in homes or apartments where there is no land to garden on.
 It’s also perfect for gardeners who would still like to have fresh produce during the cold winter months.
-I’ll take you through the basics on how to setup your indoor garden, as well as the supplies you’ll need to accomplish it!

-Ten years ago if someone asked me “what is indoor gardening,” I’d probably just have sighed and replied, “Place a plant in the windowsill and water.”
-Although this is the basic idea, there is much more that you will want to consider when setting up an indoor garden of your own.
-Planning ahead of time will save you a lot of headache down the road!
+Although this is the basic idea, there is much more that you will want to consider when setting up one of your own.
+Planning ahead of time will save you a headache down the road!

-- Natural or artificial lighting: Your first step to setting up your garden is to determine your source of light.
-Successful indoor gardens can be built in brightly lit window sills.
-South facing windows are the best, but healthy gardens can also be maintained in East and West facing windows.
-If you face North or just don’t have available sunlight, artificial grow lighting can be used.
-I’ll cover more on these below.
+- Natural or Artificial Lighting: Your first step to setting up your garden is to determine your source of light.
+Successful indoor gardens can be built on a brightly lit window sill.
+South-facing windows are the best, but healthy gardens can also be maintained in east- and west-facing windows.
+If you face north or just don’t have available sunlight, artificial grow lighting can be used.

-- Soil or hydroponics: The great thing about indoor gardening is that it allows you the gardener the ability for total customization.
-Both soil and hydroponics offer advantages to the indoor gardener.
+- Soil or Hydroponics: The great thing about indoor gardening is that it allows you, the gardener, the ability for total customization.
+Both soil and hydroponics offer many advantages.

-- Research, research, research: With the right amount of time and care, almost any plant can be successfully grown in indoor environments.
-You’ll want to research and find out what crops will fit into your space and lighting requirements.
+- Research, Research, Research: With the right amount of time and care, almost any plant can be successfully grown in indoor environments.
+You’ll want to research which plants will fit into your space, and what kind of lighting you can provide.
 Herb gardens are perfect for small spaces and even low light conditions.
-On the other hand, crops such as tomatoes and beans will need much more space and higher lighting needs.
+On the other hand, plants such as tomatoes and beans will need much more space and higher lighting needs.

 Now that you’ve planned out your garden, you’ll need to pick up supplies to get growing!

 - Lighting: For those who have to use artificial lighting, the good news is that there are endless options for grow lights.
 Before I name a few, it’s always good to keep in mind that you’ll need about 100 watts of lighting for every 18”x18” patch of garden.
-If you looking for cheap grow lighting, the best way to go is to purchase spiral CFL bulbs from your local superstore.
-These can be purchased in many spectrums and do a decent job at growing indoor gardens.
+If you are looking for cheap grow lighting, you should purchase spiral CFL bulbs from your local superstore.
 The more expensive route is to go online or to a local grow store and purchase lighting units specific to indoor gardens.
-Metal Halide, High Pressure Sodium and High Output Compact Fluorescent lighting units are all very efficient and will do a great job in providing the right amount of light for your garden!
+Metal Halide, High-Pressure Sodium, and High Output Compact Fluorescent lighting units are all very efficient and will do a great job in providing the right amount of light for your garden!